Harshm27/depression-risk-analysis/README.md

 ---

 <p align="center">
-  <strong>🌟 Star this repository if you found it helpful! 🌟</strong>
+  <strong>Star this repository if you found it helpful!</strong>
 </p>

 <p align="center">
-  Made with ❤️ for Healthcare Analytics | Imperial College London
+  Made for Healthcare Analytics | Imperial College London
 </p>